vitabaks/docs/docs/management/restore.md

 ## Command line

-You can restore your PostgreSQL Cluster in place (Point-In-Time Recovery), which is useful for recovering an existing cluster, or create a new cluster from a backup (Cloning), which involves creating a new cluster based on an existing backup.
+You can restore your PostgreSQL cluster in place (Point-In-Time Recovery), which is useful for recovering an existing cluster, or create a new cluster from a backup (Cloning), which involves creating a new cluster based on an existing backup.

 The following backup tools are supported:
 - [pgBackRest](https://github.com/pgbackrest/pgbackrest)